YehoanatnEzra/NeedleWhatsappCrawler/README.md

 # 🧵 NeedleWhatsappCrawler

-A Node.js project using `@open-wa/wa-automate` to extract and analyze messages from WhatsApp groups.
+A collaborative Node.js project for extracting and enriching messages from WhatsApp groups using [`@open-wa/wa-automate`](https://github.com/open-wa/wa-automate-nodejs).

-This tool is useful for academic data analysis, research, or social behavior insight based on exported chat data.
+This tool is designed for structured WhatsApp data collection and analysis within our academic course project.

+> Project by Jonatan Vider, Yonatan Ezra, and Netanel Richey

 ---

-## 🚀 Features
+## 🚀 What It Does

-- Authenticates with your WhatsApp Web account.
+- 🔐 Authenticates with WhatsApp Web (via QR scan)
-- Crawls and loads full chat history from a target group
+- 🧠 Crawls full message history from a selected WhatsApp group
-- Enriches messages with metadata (author, replies, reactions)
+- 🧩 Enriches messages with:
+  - Author identity (name/phone/LID)
+  - Reactions
-- Outputs:
+  - Reply references
-  - `group_export.json` — cleaned & enriched messages
-  - `participants_table.json` — mapping between user names and phone numbers
+- 💾 Saves output to a structured `.json` file

 ---

-## ⚙️ Setup Instructions
+## 🛠️ Setup Instructions (for team use)

-### 1. Clone the repository
+### 1. Clone the repo

 ```bash
 git clone https://github.com/Viderspace/NeedleWhatsappCrawler.git